Jennifer's Journal, Entry 5

 When we were cleaning, we would find bottles of alcohol stashed around the house.
 Behind couches, under beds, stuffed into kitchen cupboards.
 Mom’s coffee never seemed to be without the brandy she always had under the kitchen sink.
 And we learned pretty darn quickly to never throw out the tinfoil bunches around the house.
 Those were usually found pretty close to her pipes.

 But we were already starting to resent whatever was in those God-damn tin foil balls and empty bottles.
 Whatever it was, it felt like she was under their spell.
 We felt abandoned even though she was physically here.
 Even at these young ages, we were learning to stealthily manoeuvre our days around her erratic and unpredictable behaviour.
 You could sense her emptiness, pain and rage.
-Not a good combination for raising four girls on your own.
+Not a good combination for raising three girls on your own.